oneLphil/Unslack/deliverables/iteration-03.plan.md

 ## Iteration 3

  * Start date: Monday March 12, 2018
- * End date: The day before the deadline: Thursday March 29, 2018
+ * End date: Saturday March 31, 2018

 #### Changes from previous iteration
 TO-DO

+1. Change
+- Why is it being changed
+- Expectations
+2. ''
+3. ''

 #### Roles & responsibilities

 The group members picked a task and implemented it, namely synchronizing the extension and sever.
 Room creation and joining an existing room, connecting to a server where the score of the users are kept.
 Created a list of website to blacklist and storing/reading from a file in the server.

 * Omid - product owner & server
-* David - server
+* David - Implemented server functions including multithreaded
 * Graeme - Room joining/creation and connection to server
 * Philip - server
 * Kevin - Room joining/creation and connection to server